-The Department of Haematology is a vibrant community where an inclusive culture is promoted and diversity is valued.
+The Cambridge Stem Cell Institute is a vibrant community where an inclusive culture is promoted and diversity is valued.
 We subscribe to the University's Equal Opportunities Policy and have an active Equality and Diversity Working Group to ensure best practices are maintained and new strategies are developed to promote an inclusive and thriving environment at the Institute.